Hatha Yoga | History, Mythology, and Science

 Pre-Classical Period (Before 500 BCE)

-During the pre-classical period, early mentions of yogic practices can be found in Vedic texts.
-These proto-yogic practices laid the groundwork for the development of yoga philosophy.
+During the pre-classical period, early mentions of yogic practices appeared in Vedic texts, laying the groundwork for yoga philosophy’s development.

 Classical Period (500 BCE – 800 CE)

-The classical period saw the development of yoga philosophy, with significant contributions from texts like Patanjali’s Yoga Sutras.
+The classical period saw yoga philosophy’s development, with significant contributions from texts like Patanjali’s Yoga Sutras.
 While not specifically focused on Hatha Yoga, these texts provided a philosophical framework that influenced later practices.

 Medieval Period (800 CE – 1700 CE)

 The medieval period marked the composition of the Hatha Yoga Pradipika and the growth of the Nath tradition.
-This era saw the formalization of Hatha Yoga techniques and their dissemination across India.
+This era formalized Hatha Yoga techniques and disseminated them across India.

 Modern Period (1700 CE – Present)